abelkmathew/MediLine-A-healthcare-chatbot/README.md

 * Online Consultation

 ## About Us

-Mediline was built as part of our final year project.
-We are grateful to the Computer Science and Engineering Dept. in Rajagiri School of Engineering and Technology for this opportunity and their continuous support.
+MediLine Chatbot was built as part of our final year project.
+We are grateful to the Computer Science and Engineering Dept. of Rajagiri School of Engineering and Technology for this opportunity and their continuous support.

 ### Project Team
 * Abel Koshy Mathew
 * Akhil P Saji
 * Alan Varghese Vinu